My husband is letting me share his secret fried fish recipe that he gets requests for over and over. You won’t believe how simple and delicious it is!

 How to Make the Best Fried Fish

 Pour the canola oil into a deep fryer, and heat to 300 degrees.
 Fry the pieces of fish for 7-8 minutes, or until they float.
-Once the fish floats, cook for an additional two minutes, and drain on paper towels.
+Once the pieces of fish float, cook for an additional two minutes, and drain on paper towels.
+It’s very important to keep the grease at 300 degrees throughout the cooking process so the fish will cook evenly.

 - Canola Oil